Arman Tsarukyan

-Arman Nairovich Tsarukyan (Արման Նաիրիի Ծառուկյան; born October 11, 1996) is an Armenian professional mixed martial artist.
+Arman Nairovich Tsarukyan (Արման Նաիրիի Ծառուկյան, Арман Наирович Царукян; /ru/, born October 11, 1996) is an Armenian and Russian professional mixed martial artist, submission grappler, and freestyle wrestler.
 He currently competes in the lightweight division of the Ultimate Fighting Championship (UFC).
-As of November 18, 2025, he is #1 in the UFC lightweight rankings and as of August 19, 2025, he is #14 in the UFC men's pound-for-pound rankings.
+As of January 27, 2026, he is #2 in the Meta UFC lightweight rankings and as of September 22, 2026, he is #13 in the UFC men's pound-for-pound rankings.

 Background

-Tsarukyan was born into an Armenian family living in a small town in Georgia, near the Armenian border.
+Tsarukyan was born into an Armenian family in Akhalkalaki, Georgia, near the Armenian border.
 Arman's father, Nairi Tsarukyan, is a businessman, engaged in the construction business.
 Arman is the middle child with an older brother and a younger sister.
-The family moved to Russia when Arman was three years old to pursue better opportunities in life.
+The family moved to Russia when Arman was three years old to pursue better opportunities in life, eventually settling in Khabarovsk.

 In his youth, Tsarukyan had multiple sporting interests.
-He started freestyle wrestling and fared well in the sport, but got interested in ice hockey later and continued playing it for ten years.
-He even used to play for the junior team of Hockey Club Amur.
+He started freestyle wrestling and fared well in the sport, but got interested in ice hockey later and continued playing it for several years.
+He played for the junior team of Hockey Club Amur.
 However, when Arman was approaching adulthood, he was forced to stop hockey in order to aid his father working in construction.
+In a Q&A on UFC.com, Tsarukyan said he played ice hockey for six years before starting MMA.
+During his wrestling career, he attained the rank of Master of Sports.
+Before turning professional, he also earned a second Master of Sports rank in mixed martial arts.

+While playing hockey, he had harbored aspirations of reaching the National Hockey League (NHL), but later cited disillusionment with perceived corruption within the Russian junior hockey system as a significant factor in his departure from the sport.
+In a Q&A on UFC.com, Tsarukyan said he won multiple wrestling and grappling tournaments in amateur competition.

 Mixed martial arts career

 Early career

 Tsarukyan made his professional debut in mixed martial arts in 2015 against Shamil Olokhanov and won by technical knockout in the first round.
 He lost his next fight against Alexander Belikh by first-round knockout.
 Arman continued fighting for mixed martial arts promotions in Russia and Asia, winning his next 12 fights with 9 finishes, including a first round submission victory against Belikh to avenge his first loss.
 He compiled a 13–1 record prior to signing a four-fight contract with the UFC.

+In July 2018, Tsarukyan was one of the winners of the 2018 Tiger Muay Thai Tryouts in Phuket, earning a place on the professional fight team.